vishvAsa/vedAH/atharva/shaunakam/rUDha-saMhitA/sarvASh_TIkAH/16/008/12_tasyedaM_varchastejaH.md

 <details><summary>Whitney</summary>

 ### Translation
-12. ⌊15.⌋ Ours is etc. etc.; let him not be released from the fetter of
+9. ⌊12.⌋ Ours is etc. etc.; let him not be released from the fetter of
-them of the Angirases.
+the seers.
 Of him now etc. etc.

 ### Notes
+All our mss. except one (D.) accent *ṛṣīṇā́m;* our text emends to
+*ṛ́ṣīṇām*. ⌊In like manner, SPP. reads *ṛ́ṣīṇām* with four or three of his
+authorities, against twelve or thirteen that have *ṛṣīṇā́m*.\]
 </details>

 <details><summary>Griffith</summary>

-Whatever, etc. Let him not be freed from the noose of the Angirases, etc.
+Whatever we have gained, etc. Let him not be freed from the noose of the Rishis, etc.
 </details>

 <details><summary>पदपाठः</summary>